openmls/openmls/book/src/user_manual/join_from_welcome.md

 To join a group from a `Welcome` message, a new `MlsGroup` can be instantiated from the `MlsMessageIn` message containing the `Welcome` and an `MlsGroupJoinConfig` (see [Group configuration](./group_config.md) for more details).
-This is a two-step process: a `StagingMlsJoinFromWelcome` is constructed from the `Welcome` and can then be turned into an `MlsGroup`.
+This is a two-step process: a `StagedWelcome` is constructed from the `Welcome` and can then be turned into an `MlsGroup`.
 If the group configuration does not use the ratchet tree extension, the ratchet tree needs to be provided.